HakaiInstitute/hakai-jupyter-notebook-examples/README.md

 You can review quickly online the example notebook by clicking on the following link: https://colab.research.google.com/github/HakaiInstitute/hakai-jupyter-notebook-examples/blob/main/hakai_qu39_ctd_profil_example.ipynb

+Feel free to ask for some specific examples!
+An just start an issue.

 # What's for
 From Jupyter notebook [website](https://jupyter-notebook.readthedocs.io/en/stable/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.html#Introduction):